Youhana-Hana/pcf-dashboard/README.md

 #### Alternative build approaches to consider when offline

-  * Enable npmjs.org to install dependencies
+  * Enable npmjs.org in proxy to install dependencies
   * local-npm
   * Mirroring yarn or npm registry locally